SteliosGee/coding-achievements/CONTRIBUTING.md

 ---

-**Ready to contribute?** We can't wait to see what amazing achievements and features you'll create!
+**Ready to contribute?** I can't wait to see what amazing achievements and features you'll create!
 Every contribution, no matter how small, helps make coding more fun and engaging for developers everywhere. 🚀

-*Happy coding and achievement hunting!* 🏆
+*Happy coding and achievement hunting!* 🏆 s